gofrontier-com/frontierdigital.github.io/content/index/epic.md

 ## Start Something Epic

 Our experienced team can work with yours From Base Camp To Summit.
-We will scare your Cloud Platform using Kubernetes and by expanding to new edge locations, reducing latency.
+We will scale your Cloud Platform using Kubernetes and by expanding to new edge locations, reducing latency.

 - Base camp
   - Architecural standards